adrianHards/chitter/README.md

 # 4. install the Python dependencies:
 pip install -r requirements.txt

+# 4.1 at this point you may want to run the following before continuing:
+deactivate
+source venv/bin/activate

 # 5.1 install the Node.js dependencies using pnpm.
 If you don't have pnpm installed, you can install it globally by running:
 npm install -g pnpm